Parham-dev/ai-agent-cs/README.md

 > **⚠️ ACTIVE DEVELOPMENT** - This project is under active development.
 Features may change, and breaking changes may occur.
 DO NOT use in production yet.
 Contributions and feedback welcome!

 A powerful open-source platform for creating intelligent AI customer service agents with advanced safety features, MCP integration, and embeddable widgets.
-Built with Next.js, OpenAI Agents SDK, and comprehensive guardrails.[A bit more about its feature overall but clean]
+Built with Next.js, OpenAI's latest models, and comprehensive guardrails.

+**Key Features:**
+- 🧙‍♂️ **5-Step Agent Wizard** - No coding required to create production-ready AI agents
+- 🛡️ **Multi-Layer Guardrails** - Advanced safety protection with content filtering and privacy controls
+- 🔧 **MCP Integration** - Connect to business systems via Model Context Protocol servers
+- 💬 **Embeddable Widget** - Deploy anywhere with secure JWT authentication
+- 📊 **Real-time Analytics** - Cost tracking, performance monitoring, and usage insights

 ## 🌟 What This Platform Does